Mark Sykes: Legacy

 Sykes is a major feature in Balfour to Blair, a documentary about the history of British involvement in the Middle East.

-The Sledmere Cross takes the form of an Eleanor Cross and is a true folly that Sir Mark Sykes converted into a war memorial in 1919.
+The Sledmere Cross takes the form of an Eleanor Cross and is a true folly that Sir Mark Sykes redesigned into a war memorial in 1918.
 He added a series of brass portraits in commemoration of his friends and the local men who fell in the war.
 He also added a brass portrait himself in crusader armour with the inscription Laetare Jerusalem (Rejoice, Jerusalem).

 Sykes also designed the Wagoners' Memorial to the men of the Wagoners Special Reserve, a Territorial Army unit that he raised in 1912, composed of farm labourers and tenant farmers from across the Yorkshire Wolds intended for war service as drivers of horse-drawn wagons.